reyemtm/vtile/README.md

 ```
 Usage: command [options]
+    --format, -f          output format, choices are mbtiles or directory (default: directory)
-    --file, -f            your geojson file if not using directory option
+    --input, -i           your geojson file if not using directory option
     --tiles-dir, -t       directory to store the vector tiles (default: "tiles/")
     --geojson-dir, -d     directory of GeoJSON files you want to convert (default './')
     --minzoom, -z         min zoom level to build tiles (default: 0)
-    --maxzoom, -Z         max zoom to build tiles (tiles will overzoom in mapbox gl, leaflet and ol3) (default: 7)
+    --maxzoom, -Z         max zoom to build tiles (tiles will overzoom in mapbox gl, leaflet and ol3) (default: 5)
     --extract, -x         remove these properties from the geojson file(s), one for each field, i.e -x "COUNTY" -x "Shape_Length"
     --output, -o          output the geojson file(s), useful if using the extract option
     --write, -w           vtile will not write any tiles with -w false (default: true)